-Because of the growing importance and activity of IAIA's Sections, this section on Sections has been added to the general IAIA Handbook.
 Sections provide a focus for special interest areas within IAIA to ensure that the academic, professional, and practical interests of members in all areas of impact assessment are catered for.
 Sections promote the development of best practice within the Section interest areas, but also strengthen links between their own interest area and the broader remit of IAIA.
-Sections may pursue opportunities for relevant conferences, workshops, training, publications and research at the IAIA Conferences and elsewhere.
+Sections may pursue opportunities for relevant conferences, workshops, training, projects, publications and research at the IAIA Conferences and elsewhere.

 Section leaders are responsible for coordinating the activities of individual sections, for monitoring the activities of individual sections, for monitoring Section membership, and for acting as the listserve hosts (as applicable).
-The Section leaders serves as a member of the Sections Coordinating Committee, and is elected by the members of the Section, with final appointment to the post approved by the Board of Directors.
-Realizing the dynamic nature of the field of impact assessment and the resulting fluctuation of interests and needs within the membership of IAIA, Sections will submit a request for review and continuation (or dissolution) to the IAIA Board of Directors once every three years.
+Each Section leader serves as a member of the Sections Coordinating Committee, and is elected by the members of the Section, with final appointment to the post approved by the Board of Directors.
+Realizing the dynamic nature of the field of impact assessment and the resulting fluctuation of interests and needs within the membership of IAIA, Sections will submit a request for review and continuation (or dissolution) to the IAIA Board of Directors once every three vears.